Lies, Bullshit and Incompetence

 In the end, I was in complete shock this was happening and decided it wasn’t worth the fight.
 She was in complete control of whether I graduated or not since she was my Finance Minor capstone teacher.
 I had a 4.0 in the minor but she could have flunked me if she wanted to, forcing me to come back the next semester or change minors.
 At that point, I was checked out of college and wanted to focus on growing my business instead of getting involved in drama.
 When I left her office and opened the envelope, it was a $20 American Express gift card with a Thank You Note that I still have.
 The next day my grade was changed back to an A in the professor’s class.

 When there’s no instant repercussions for bullshitting, lying or repetitive incompetence, it feels like there’s no justice in the world.
-The key is having faith people will get what’s coming to them, and move on.
-The hardest part is continuing to put yourself out to have faith in people.
+The key is having faith truly bad people will get what’s coming to them, and move on.
+Otherwise, you run the risk of turning into that annoying dog that barks at every passing car.